yoavram/Milpitas/presentation/presentation.md

 ## Evolution of the transmission mode

-Can the transmission mode itself evolve due to second-order selection?
+Can the transmission mode itself evolve?

 ![](images/matthew-henry-134263.jpg)

+[.footer: Photo by Matthew Henry on Unsplash]

 ---